 The universities are judged across all of their core missions – teaching, research, knowledge transfer and international outlook – to provide the most comprehensive and balanced comparisons available.

-Singapore is home to the continent’s best university for the second year in row – the National University of Singapore – while Japan is the most-represented nation in the list for the first time in three years, boasting 69 universities.
+Singapore is home to the continent’s best university for the third year in a row – the National University of Singapore – while Japan is once again the most-represented nation in the list, boasting 89 universities.

-This year’s table ranks 300 institutions, up from 200 last year.
-These universities come from 24 countries, including Sri Lanka, Kuwait, and the Philippines for the first time.
+This year’s table ranks just over 350 universities, up from about 300 last year.
+These universities come from 25 countries/regions.

 To raise your university’s global profile with Times Higher Education, please contact email@example.com